-Assignment or category Points In Class Exercises (ICE) There will be 10 opportunities to practice our new skills.
+Assignment or category Points

+In Class Exercises (ICE)

+There will be at least 10 opportunities to practice our new skills.
 You will earn up to 10 points for each completed exercise.
 Full participation is expected for each.
 Exercises generally require the group and/or equipment.
 For this reason, exercises may not be made up in the event of an absence.
+100

+Assignment 1

-100 Assignment 1 The first individual assignment will be a VOSOT (Voice Over with Sound on Tape) that could be aired on LanternTV.
-100 Assignment 2 The second individual assignment is a news package that tells a story relevant to the OSU community.
-150 Assignment 3 The final assignment will be a news package that again tells a story relevant to the OSU community.
+The first individual assignment will be a VOSOT (Voice Over with Sound on Tape) that could be aired on LanternTV.
+100

+Assignment 2

+The second individual assignment is a news package that tells a story relevant to the OSU community.
+150

+Assignment 3

+The final assignment will be a news package that again tells a story relevant to the OSU community.
 This package will be expected to be more polished and will require use of more advanced techniques.
-200 News Quizzes Six times during the semester you will be given an unannounced quiz based upon current events.
-It is important for journalists to know what is going on in the world and this semester will help you to get in the habit of keeping up with current events.
-Quizzes will be given in the first 10 minutes of class and may 50 only be made up with an excused absence.
-The lowest quiz will be dropped.
+200

+Peer Reviews/ Critiques

+Before and after each major assignment is due, there will be an opportunity to help one another during workshop/ peer review time.
+After each assignment is due, you will be asked to provide a constructive critique to classmates.
+50

 Total 600 Points